 If your roof is missing any amount of shingles, this can lead to a weaker roof over time.
 Shingles protect your roof and help shed water.
 Broken or missing shingles leave vulnerable entry points for water which can lead to bigger issues than just a roof replacement.
 If you have a small number of broken or missing shingles, you can have them replaced by a pro.

 Just like broken and missing shingles, buckling shingles are highly susceptible to wind and ice damage and can be torn off easily.
 How can you tell if you have buckling shingles?
 You’ll notice a wavy distortion that usually runs vertically up the roof slope.
 Wet or poorly installed underlayment can also cause buckling shingles.

 Do you have an odd amount of what looks like coarse black sand in your gutters?
 Those are actually granules from your worn out shingles.
 Composite or asphalt shingles shed their granules when they start to age and those granules will eventually end up in your gutters.

 An older roof will naturally start shedding granules, however, if your newer roof is shedding this is likely due to physical damage on the roof (think falling tree branches or a very large raccoon jumping onto it).
 When the protective granules of a shingle are lost, the shingle begins to harden from heat and sun exposure.
-This loss will speed up the aging process and can create water entry points.
+This loss will speed up the ageing process and can create water entry points.
 This also means that your roof will need to be replaced sooner than usual.

 Items like chimneys, vents, pipes, or skylights can all be sources of roof damage.
 The caulking around these items can separate, lift or simply dry out, making it easier for water to seep in.
 Often the fixes can be confined to these specific areas so don’t be concerned if you need to hire a chimney specialist or skylight expert to assist in your roof repair.

 In Your Home